 She has acted as a spokesperson for companies on radio and television, and has been instrumental in the success of a number of award-winning environmental PR campaigns She has been a school governor, chairman of governors, and trustee and chairman on arts and youth enterprise organisations.

-Julian is a British actor with wide experience on stage, television and film.
+Julian was a British actor with wide experience on stage, television and film.

 His films include Escape to Victory (Fuga per la Vittoria in Italy), Les Brontës, The Manions of America, Seven Days to Live, The Missionary, Fall From Grace, Rasputin: Dark Servant of Destiny, and Sky Captain and the World of Tomorrow.

 Julian made his professional debut walking on in Franco Zeffirelli’s production of Romeo and Juliet, in 1961 at the Teatro La Fenice in Venice.
-Since then he has worked on stage in a wide variety of plays both classical and modern, for the RSC, the National Theatre and in London’s West End.
+During almost 60 years as an actor, he worked on stage in a wide variety of plays both classical and modern, for the RSC, the National Theatre and in London’s West End.

-His numerous Shakespeare roles include Angelo, Horatio, Macbeth, Polixenes, Lear’s Fool, Antonio in The Merchant of Venice, Oberon, York in Richard 2nd, Malvolio, Cymbeline, Pandulph and Leontes.
+His numerous Shakespeare roles included Angelo, Horatio, Macbeth, Polixenes, Lear’s Fool, Antonio in The Merchant of Venice, Oberon, York in Richard 2nd, Malvolio, Cymbeline, Pandulph and Leontes.

-Julian is also is an experienced teacher who has conducted drama workshops at London’s Guildhall School and on many American college and university campuses.
+Julian was also an experienced teacher who conducted drama workshops at London’s Guildhall School and on many American college and university campuses.

 Following the success of his book Shakespeare on Stage, a collection of interviews with leading actors focussing on the Bard’s key roles, he wrote a second volume.
 Both volumes were shortlisted for the annual Theatre Book of the Year award.